 Extension contact increases adaptation to climate change which implies that extension services are important for reducing the negative effects of climate change on farmers by disseminating climatic information as well as agricultural management practices (Nkeme and Ndaeyo, 2013).
-Livestock farmers need to be exposed to extension services for awareness creation and climate change innovation adoption to mitigate its effects on livestock production.
-It seems that commercial livestock producers have access to extension information concerning climate change forecasting, adaptation options and livestock management practices to mitigate the effects of climate change.
-It is highly unlikely or decrease the probability that smallholder livestock farmers may take up adaptation measures to ameliorate the effects of climate change because of poor flow of information from extension to farmers.
+Farmers need to be exposed to extension services for awareness creation and climate change innovation adoption to mitigate its effects on production.
+It seems that commercial producers have access to extension information concerning climate change forecasting, adaptation options and livestock and crop management practices to mitigate the effects of climate change.
+It is highly unlikely or decrease the probability that resource poor farmers may take up adaptation measures to ameliorate the effects of climate change because of poor flow of information from extension to farmers.
+Research and development investments to improve the relatively low level of livestock and crops' productivity do not match their potential importance, resulting in many livestock species and crop varieties that are not genetically explored.

-6. Final comment
+6. Implications